 Nature isn’t the only thing putting on a spectacular show in Western Montana’s Glacier Country.
-Talented performing artists flock to the region, inspired by the sheer beauty and wide-open landscape for artistic expression.
+Talented performing artists flock to the region, inspired by the sheer beauty and wide-open landscapes for artistic expression.
 Long-running theater companies and symphony orchestras have staged captivating performances here for decades.
 From community plays to Broadway-caliber theater to live concerts, Western Montana boasts a critically acclaimed performing arts scene.

 Soaking up soul-inspiring music and skies at Glacier Symphony’s Summer Pops Concert.
 Photo: Michael Roessman